Are Earnest Loans considered "Student Loans" for tax purposes?

 Form 1098-E is a Student Loan Interest Statement required by the IRS to issue to clients who’ve paid eligible student loan interest during the calendar year.
 You may be able to deduct some or even all of that interest on your federal income tax return.
 We recommend consulting your tax advisor if you have questions.

 Form 1099-MISC is a tax form detailing the miscellaneous income you’ve received.
-You can expect to receive a 1099-MISC from Earnest if you’ve received $600 or more in 2022 from our student loan refinancing bonus and/or referral programs.
+You can expect to receive a 1099-MISC from Earnest if you’ve received $600 or more in 2024 from our student loan refinancing bonus or referral programs.

-Form 1099-C or a "Cancellation of Debt" is a tax form detailing debt owed that has been canceled, forgiven, or discharged (i.e., bankruptcy) if you have had $600 or more in debt discharged.
-Please note that the IRS does not require us to provide this form when the primary borrower has had their loan discharged due to passing or being approved for Total Permanent Disability.
+Form 1099-C, or a "Cancellation of Debt," is a tax form detailing debt owed that has been canceled, forgiven, or discharged (e.g., bankruptcy) if you have had $600 or more in debt discharged.
+Please note that the IRS does not require us to provide this form when the primary borrower has had their loan discharged due to death or being approved for Total Permanent Disability.

 Will I receive a 1098-E tax form if I am a cosigner?

-If you are a cosigner on a loan or have made payments towards a loan that is not in your name, you will not receive a 1098-E from Earnest.
+If you are a cosigner on a loan or have made payments towards a loan not in your name, you will not receive a 1098-E from Earnest.
 The IRS requires that we send all student loan-related tax documents to the primary borrower, regardless of who made the payments towards the loans.
-If you would like to receive a copy of the tax documentation for your records, please reach out to the primary borrower who should have a copy for their records.
-You may also submit a request for your own copy by clicking the “Get In Touch” button found at the bottom of this article.
+If you would like to receive a copy of the tax documentation for your records, please reach out to the primary borrower, who should have a copy.
+You may also submit a request to Earnest by clicking the “Get In Touch” button found at the bottom of this article for your own copy.
 It’s important to note that the tax form sent will only be a copy of the primary borrower’s 1098-E tax form.
 We are not able to generate a tax form with your personal information, nor will it reflect any amount you may have paid toward the loan.
 We advise consulting your tax advisor regarding your eligibility to claim the interest you may have paid.

 When will I receive my tax form(s)?